Pennsylvania

 Out-of-state licensed practitioners who provide treatment through telehealth to individuals in Pennsylvania through the MA program must meet the licensing requirements established by the Pennsylvania Department of State.
 In order to receive payment for services to beneficiaries in the FFS delivery system, practitioners must be enrolled in the MA Program.
 Practitioners seeking to provide services to beneficiaries in the managed care delivery system should contact the appropriate Managed Care Organization for its enrollment processes.
 Practitioners are also advised to consult with their professional liability insurance carrier regarding provision of services in other jurisdictions.

 SOURCE: PA Department of Human Services, Office of Mental Health and Substance Abuse Services Bulletin OMHSAS-22-02, p.
-3, July 1, 2022, (Accessed Mar.
-2023).
+3, July 1, 2022, (Accessed Sept.
+2024).

-Out-of-state licensed practitioners who render services via telemedicine to individuals in Pennsylvania through the MA Program must meet the licensing requirements established by the Pennsylvania Department of State.
+Out-of-state licensed practitioners who render services via telehealth to individuals in Pennsylvania through the MA Program must meet the licensing requirements established by the Pennsylvania Department of State.
 In order to receive payment for services to beneficiaries in the FFS delivery system, practitioners must be enrolled in the MA Program.

-SOURCE: PA Department of Human Services, Medical Assistance Bulletin 99-22-02, p.
-5, May 6, 2022, (Accessed Mar.
-2023).
+SOURCE: PA Department of Human Services, Medical Assistance Bulletin 99-23-08, p.
+5, (Aug.
+2, 2023) (Accessed Sept.
+2024).

 See Miscellaneous section for residence temporarily out-of-state.

-Last updated 03/16/2023
+Last updated 09/10/2024

 Overview

 Under bulletins from the Office of Mental Health and Substance Abuse Services and PA Medical Assistance, they now offer live video reimbursement to a wide range of licensed providers, and patient locations, and audio-only in situations when the beneficiary does not have video capability or an urgent medical situation.
 PA Medicaid does not consider store-and-forward or remote patient monitoring to fall under the definition of telemedicine.
+Reimbursement for interprofessional consultation services were also recently added though store-and-forward may only be utilized as part of the synchronous consultation.

-Last updated 03/16/2023
+Last updated 09/10/2024

 Remote Patient Monitoring